followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/aggregateByCategory.md

 Aggregates series points that fall into the same category.

 ---
 [Aggregation](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/aggregation/aggregation.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/aggregation/') by categories can be applied only when the axis displays [categories](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/categories.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#categories'), and each category contains two or more series points.

+When **aggregateByCategory** is **true**, data is aggregated using the specified [aggregation method](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/aggregation/#method).

 The following code shows an example of a data source that can be aggregated by categories and the **Chart** configuration for this use-case:

 ---
 ##### jQuery